 SLM is a core component of EcholoN and is therefore available in all editions.
 It is based on contract management, on which the so-called service level agreements are then based.
 The individual agreements can then be defined via service catalogues with the specific services.

-The basis is the EcholoN Ticket System with knowledge database and the Configuration Management Data Base (CMDB).
+The basis is the EcholoN Ticket System with knowledge database and the Configuration Management Database (CMDB).
 Both are already included in the EcholoN Express Edition.
 In the CMDB, all devices, systems and installations (with their parts master and spare parts) can be managed.
 All components are mapped with dependencies so that even complex IT services can be displayed with maximum transparency.

-For less complex requirements, a service portal with selfhelp can be set up for customers with EcholoN.
+For less complex requirements, a self-service portal with selfhelp can be set up for customers with EcholoN.
 There it is possible, for example, to store FAQs that the customer can view himself.
 This relieves the support staff of time.

 Since all enquiries and messages are booked centrally in the ticket system, the services provided can be billed reliably and at the push of a button.
 This also includes the mapping, administration and implementation of the service level agreements agreed with the customer, which are directly linked to the contact in the ticket system, as well as open and completed tickets and products.
 All billing-relevant information on resources used (time, personnel, material) is fully available in EcholoN, which simplifies, accelerates and makes billing more secure.